 Trump hosted a tournament of the controversial LIV Golf Invitational Series at his golf course on Friday.
 The new golf series attracts professionals with fewer and shorter tournaments and very high prize money.
 At the same time, she is criticized for the millions invested in Saudi Arabia.
 The background is that the country, which has been criticized for human rights violations, is trying to improve its reputation with lucrative sporting events.

-“Unfortunately, nobody has gotten to the bottom of 9/11,” Trump said on US television on Thursday when asked about the tournament and the criticism.
+“Unfortunately, nobody has gotten to the bottom of 9/11,” Trump said on US television on Thursday when asked regarding the tournament and the criticism.
 Of the 19 attackers in the 2001 attacks, most were from Saudi Arabia.
 The attacks will also be forever linked to the name of then al Qaeda leader Osama bin Laden.
 Behind him stood a handful of planners and masterminds alongside the assassins.

 Relatives of the victims have been trying for years to hold Saudi Arabia legally accountable.
 Among other things, they accuse the Gulf state of having supported the rise of al-Qaeda to a terrorist organization.
 “The families have our deepest sympathy.
 While some may disagree, we believe golf is a force for good in the world,” LIV said in a statement shared with NBC News.